 I (accidentally) encountered gluten only a handful of times over the past 12 months: The sneaky protein can lurk in seemingly benign foods like meatballs, oats, soups, or certain chips.
 It’s also the glue that holds many a condiment together (beware of soy sauce, ketchups, some salad dressings).
 Post-“gluten-ectomy,” each time we met I broke out in a really gross rash from the top of my head to the bottom of my neck, a symptom my doctor now attributes to a gluten allergy.

 What everyone wants to know: Did I lose weight?

-No. Not.
-A. Pound.
+No. Not. a. pound.
 Turns out that gluten wasn’t the glue keeping my inner thighs together.
 I remember ordering lunch at the beach over the summer with friends, and four of them got sandwiches; my friend Ellie (also recently diagnosed) and I had salads.
 We also dumped a bag of chips out on our beach towels.
-“Isn’t being gluten-free great!?
+“Isn’t being gluten-free great?
 I eat soooo many potato chips now!” she said.
 I crunched down a handful, nodding enthusiastically.
-It wasn’t until later that I realized skipping the sourdough didn’t make our lunches any more healthy than our non-GF friends.
-And that can be the problem with giving something up: It creates a void that only a family-size bag of Vicky’s Salt + Vinegar chips can fill.
+It wasn’t until later that I realized skipping the sourdough didn’t make our lunches any healthier than our non-GF friends.
+And that can be the problem with giving something up: It creates a void that only a family-size bag of Vicky’s Salt & Vinegar chips can fill.

 The follow-up question: But isn’t it hard?